Best teams for Pokemon Go PvP: Great, Ultra, & Master League guide

 Best team to use in Pokemon Go Great League

-Based on the meta in September 2022, this is the strongest team to use in Pokemon Go’s Great League:
+Based on the current meta, this is the strongest team to use in Pokemon Go’s Great League:

 - Galarian Stunfisk